Why bandwidth is not the only consideration for your network

 Posted on July 20, 2018

-Bandwidth is to networks like cold is to beer.
-It is seen as the overriding concern in network procurement, critical for Internet and IP WAN connectivity and important for the proper operation of hybrid networks and other common technologies.
+Bandwidth is seen as the overriding concern in network procurement; it's critical for Internet and IP-WAN connectivity and important for the proper operation of hybrid networks and other common technologies.

-According to the authoritative Visual Networking Index from Cisco, global IP traffic is set to top 3.3 zettabytes a year by 2021.
-If the information were printed in books, the volumes could form a pile stretching from here to Pluto… almost 70 times.
+To a large extent, this concern is understandable, as the volume of online traffic we consume continues soaring.
+According to the Visual Networking Index from Cisco, global IP traffic is set to top 3.3 zettabytes a year by 2021.
+If the information were printed in books, the volumes could form a pile stretching from here to Pluto almost 70 times.

 Much of this information will be in bandwidth-hogging formats such as video.
-Cisco estimates that more than a million minutes of video will travel over the world’s networks every second in 2021.
+Cisco estimates that more than one million minutes of video will travel over the world’s networks every second in 2021.

-This will mean global fixed broadband speeds will have to almost double by 2021, reaching 53 Mbps.
+This means global fixed broadband speeds will need to nearly double by 2021, reaching 53 Mbps.
 But bandwidth isn’t everything.
-In fact, just focusing on bandwidth could mean you end up with a much slower connectivity service than you expect.
+In fact, focussing solely on bandwidth could mean you end up with a much slower connectivity service than you expect.

 To understand why, it’s worth comparing a global network to a road system.
 The road system may have national highways, motorways, main roads, streets, and dirt tracks.
 When you go from A to B, you can take any combination of routes.

-And the combination you take will clearly dictate how fast you can go.
-It’s not the same going from Sydney to Perth via South Australia or Queensland, for example.
-Nor is it the same to travel on the national highway system or go by backroads.
+Of course, the combination you take will dictate how quickly you arrive at your destination.
+Going from Sydney to Perth via South Australia or Queensland, for example, isn't the same, nor is travelling on the national highway system or going by back roads.

-Similarly, the traffic that arrives at your workers’ desktops may arrive on the data equivalent of a three-lane highway, but if it has had to cross an information outback to get to there then it will likely be a little late.
+Similarly, the traffic arriving at your employees' desktops may arrive on the data equivalent of a three-lane highway, but if it's need to cross an information outback to arrive, then it will likely be a little late.

-Finally, check to see if your provider can go beyond a simple bandwidth-based deal and offer services that can help you use your connections in the most efficient way.
+Finally, see if your provider can go beyond a simple bandwidth-based deal and offer services that will use your connections in the most efficient way.
 One emerging technology to bear in mind is software-defined networking, or SDN.

-If that’s happening in the US, then clearly it would make sense to take network quality issues a lot more seriously here.
+If that’s already happening in other parts of the world, it makes sense that SD-WAN will soon play a much larger role in network quality in Australia.
 To learn more about what you should be looking for in your network, get in touch today.